-Check pork and record results.
-Use the error analysis to despition restacting or the skills needed for review and or a practice.
+Check prock and record results.
+Use the error analysis to describe researching or the skills needed for review and on practice.

 If student answered Tb: The student found the probability of picking a blue card instead of the probability of picking a pink card.
-Remind the student to read the problem cardfully to deservice for which event the probability is to be fromd.
+Remind the student to read the problem cardfully to determine for which event the probability is to be fromd.